Speaker Orban: PNRR to be presented on Wednesday in plenary of joint Standing Bureaus

 He specified that the prime minister "will have 60 minutes to present the PNRR, and each parliamentary group will have time to express its point of view within a set time depending on the number of parliamentarians, as is the parliamentary custom."

-Orban added that the PNRR will be put on the table of the European Commission within the set deadline, agerpres.ro confirms.
+Orban added that the PNRR will be put on the table of the European Commission within the set deadline.

 The Liberal leader also specified that the ratification of the EURATOM Treaty is also on the agenda of the plenary session meeting on Wednesday.